jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

     - question: What is the periodontal support or maintenance phase?
       answer: "<p>It is the phase of periodontal therapy during which the disease is monitored to control its etiological and risk factors.
-It is considered from the clinical point of view, an active therapy, which should have the same professional attention and importance as the initial or attack therapy.
+It is considered from the clinical point of view, an active therapy; which should have the same professional attention and importance as the initial or attack therapy.
         Its main objective is to prevent the progression and recurrence of periodontal disease in patients who have been previously treated.
-It usually requires periodic visits, every 3 months at the beginning, to rule out the presence of local irritants, clinical signs of inflammation and to verify the full mastery over execution of the different oral hygiene techniques.</p>\n"
+It usually requires periodic visits, every 3 months at the beginning; to rule out the presence of local irritants, clinical signs of inflammation and to verify the full mastery over execution of the different oral hygiene techniques.</p>\n"
     - question: What to do if I finally lose some teeth?